Dr. R. Kirby Godsey

 The noted educator and author shows us that religion has been a source of great human good, a deep reservoir of hope and grace, but despite its dark side we can learn to embrace one another as God's children.

-Television by Dr. R. Kirby Godsey
+Video by Dr. R. Kirby Godsey

 The Rev. Dr. Kirby Godsey sits down with Day1 host Peter Wallace to discuss his life in academia, as Chancellor of Mercer University, and his array of books including his most recent controversial title, "Is God a Christian?"
 Join us for a conversation of faith and hope, only on Day1.